Sequential nonabsorbing microwave single-photon detector: Setup

 The detection sequence starts by initializing the artificial atom in state $|0\rangle$ and the resonator in a coherent state.
 The latter could be accomplished by initializing in a vacuum state and displacing it.
 We choose the average photon number $\langle \hat{a}^\dagger\hat{a}\rangle = 3$ \cite{fan_prb14}, resulting in the coherent state of Fig.~\ref{fig_setup}(d).
+At this point, an incident photon will change the state into the one shown in Fig.~\ref{fig_setup}(e) after an interaction time $T_\text{interact}$.
+We believe that the interaction is related to the selective number-dependent arbitrary phase (SNAP) gates~\cite{heeres_prl15}, but with the difference that our scheme uses a single photon rather than a classical field to drive the interaction.
+If no photon is incident and $\kappa\rightarrow 0$, the resonator state stays the same, because the coupling of the transition $|0\rangle\leftrightarrow|1\rangle$ of the artificial atom and the resonator is assumed to be negligible.
+For $\kappa > 0$, the only change is a decay of the resonator photon number, i.e., a displacement towards the vacuum state.
+Since a complete displacement towards the vacuum state is part of the detection protocol (as explained below), the error due to this decay can be compensated for.

-At this point, an incident photon will change the state into the one shown in Fig.~\ref{fig_setup}(e), otherwise the resonator state stays the same.
-We use two different distinguishability measures for the states.
-The first one is the distinguishability $\mathcal{F}_\text{opt}$ that gives the probability of correctly distinguishing between states in Figs.~\ref{fig_setup}(d)~and~(e) using an optimal measurement and assuming a $50/50$ probability of the two states.
+We use two different distinguishability measures for the reduced density matrices of the resonator, $\rho_0$ and $\rho_1$, that correspond to the vacuum and single-photon inputs, respectively.
+The first one is the distinguishability $\mathcal{F}_\text{opt}$ that uses an (unspecified) optimal measurement and assumes a $50/50$ probability of the two states.
 It can be written $\mathcal{F}_\text{opt}=1-P_\text{E,opt}$, where~\cite{fuchs_ieee99}